razor-network/docs-v2/docs/razor-go/commands/staker/claim-bounty.md

 If you want to claim your bounty after disputing a rogue staker, you can run `claimBounty` command.

->**Note**: _bountyIds are stored in .razor directory with file name in format YOUR_ADDRESS_disputeData.json file._
+> **Note**: _bountyIds are stored in .razor directory with file name in format YOUR_ADDRESS_disputeData.json file._

+Example:

 ```
-e.g: 0x2EDc3c6F93e4e20590F480272AB490D2620557xY_disputeData.json If you know the bountyId, you can pass the value to bountyId flag.
+0x2EDc3c6F93e4e20590F480272AB490D2620557xY_disputeData.json
 ```

-_
+If you know the bountyId, you can pass the value to bountyId flag.

 razor cli